tvsnarayana/tech-interview-handbook/interview-tips/coding.md

 - In-order traversal will give you all elements in order.

-### Linked List
+### Linked Lists

+- Sometimes a dummy node at the head and/or tail can help to handle many edge cases.
+Be sure to remember to remove them at the end.
-- Linked list problem sometimes can be solved without external storage.
+- Linked lists problem sometimes can be solved without external storage.
 Try to borrow ideas from reverse a linked link problem.
+- For deletion in linked lists, you can either modify the node values or change the node pointers.
+You might need to keep a reference to the previous element.
+- For partioning linked lists, create two separate linked lists and join them back together.
+- Linked lists problems share similarity with array problems, think about how you would do it for an array and try to apply it to a linked list.
+- Two pointer approaches are common:
+  - One pointer is k nodes ahead of the other to get the kth from last of the list.
+  - One pointer increments twice as much as the other to get the middle of the list.